seatable/seatable-scripts/manual/plugins/rows.md

 Arguments

 * table: table object
-* targetIds: List of ids of the line where the line is moved
+* targetIds: list of row ids where the row is moved
-* movePosition:  Relative position of movement, move_above | move_below
+* movePosition:  relative position of movement, 'move_above' or 'move_below'
-* movedRows: Moved data of row list
+* movedRows: moved data of row list
-* upperRowIds: List of the ids of the previous row where all the moved rows were before
+* upperRowIds: the previous row ids where all the moved rows were before
-* updated: The new attribute value object that needs to be updated after moving the row (moving across the group, the movement of different filter conditions may cause the data to change)
+* updated: the new attribute value object that needs to be updated after moving the row (moving across the group, the movement of different filter conditions may cause the data changed)
-* oldRows: The old attribute value object that needs to be updated before moving the row
+* oldRows: the old attribute value object that needs to be updated before moving the row
-* groupbyColumns: Column data of the current view Group
+* groupbyColumns: column data of the current view group

 Example